geotrev/undernet/docs/tooltips.md

 Tooltips can be used with any element.
 Even traditionally non-hoverable elements, such as `div`s.

 <span class="tooltip">
-  <span tabindex="0" class="tooltip-button has-gray900-bg has-padding-2" aria-describedby="new-tooltip3">Hover me!</span>
+  <span tabindex="0" class="tooltip-trigger has-gray900-bg has-padding-2" aria-describedby="new-tooltip3">Hover me!</span>
   <div class="tooltip-box" role="tooltip" id="new-tooltip3">
     This is a tooltip.
 It can hold text-based content.
   </div>